All Episodes

 It's not happening.

-That's not supposed to happen till Thursday.
+That's not supposed to happen until Thursday.

-You got ABC denouncing Chris Christie as inciting a mob.
+You've got ABC denouncing Chris Christie as inciting a mob.

 How dare he prosecute the case as effectively as he did last night against Hillary Clinton?